reworkd/AgentGPT/next/posts/Understanding-AgentGPT.md

 Similarly, this issue also arises in **long-term memory** because it would be impossible to provide an appropriate corpus of writing to bridge the gap between GPT -4's cutoff date, 2021, till today.
-By using vector databases, we attempt to overcome this using specialized models for _information retrieval in high-dimensional vector spaces._
+By using vector databases, we attempt to overcome this using specialized models for _information retrieval in high-dimensional vector spaces_.

 **Tools**.
 Another challenge in using LLMs as general actors is their confinement to text outputs.
 Again, we can use prompt engineering techniques to solve this issue.
 We can generate predictable function calls from the LLM through